azadbolour/boardgame/BACKLOG.md

   the board it becomes decidable whether the losing side can possibly catch up.
   If the user is on the losing side, an option may be provided to resign.

+- Reduce the size of the swap bin, and put it adjacent to the tray.

 ## Known Issues

 - Security.
 CORS.
 Generally cross origin requests are disallowed.